-- (i) a meaningful and detrimental change in the executive's position, title, duties, or responsibilities from those in effect immediately prior to a change of control; - (ii) certain changes in the principal place of work of the executive; - (iii) any reduction of 15% or more in the executive's salary; or - (iv) a demand by the company that the executive cease working or providing services for remuneration to another entity where the company and executive had previously agreed that the executive could engage in such activities, provided that a demand that the executive not increase the average monthly hours devoted to the third party entity shall not constitute "good reason"; and provided further that a demand that the executive cease such work due to a conflict of interest or a violation of the executive's covenants under the employment agreement.
+- (i) a meaningful and detrimental change in the executive's position, title, duties, or responsibilities from those in effect immediately prior to a change of control; - (ii) certain changes in the principal place of work of the executive; - (iii) any reduction of 15% or more in the executive's salary; - (iv) for Mr. Cherry, any reduction in Mr. Cherry's salary or any change in Mr. Cherry's LTIP, STIP or other arrangements that reduce his bonus, incentive shares options/units, LTIP share options/units or incentive shares units; or - (v) a demand by the company that the executive cease working or providing services for remuneration to another entity where the company and executive had previously agreed that the executive could engage in such activities, provided that a demand that the executive not increase the average monthly hours devoted to the third party entity shall not constitute "good reason"; and provided further that a demand that the executive cease such work due to a conflict of interest or a violation of the executive's covenants under the employment agreement.